 Experienced males wait until the queen is ready and do not push it.
 The male waits until he is allowed to grasp the neck before mounting to breed.
 Inexperienced males will push their luck and attempt to breed.
 The female will aggressively repel him.
 Often this is misread as the female not wanting to mate with the male when the queen is just too early in her cycle for standing heat.
 All of this behavior ensures the follicles are ready to ovulate.

 Tomcats that court, mount and breed several times ensure ovulation.
-Ovulation is dependent on pelvic stimulation and copulation with maximum effect achieved with 8 to 12 copulations in a short period of time.
-Fertility is significantly lower with only 4 copulations.
+Ovulation is dependent on pelvic stimulation and copulation with maximum effect achieved with eight to 12 copulations in a short period of time.
+Fertility is significantly lower with only four copulations.
 Ovulation should happen within 15 minutes of breeding.

 After the reaction is past, the female will again solicit the attention of the tomcat.
 Repetitive breeding will take place.

 Female Not OvulatingWhen a male is of known fertility and female is not coming up pregnant, the cause can be lack of ovulation by the queen.
 Artificial insemination is not common as it is another area where induced ovulation is needed for success.

 Shy, Submissive QueensDominant queens cause issues in a cattery.
 If we have a spayed queen that is dominant in a house, they will suppress estrus behavior in a submissive queen.
 Experienced breeders can often miss the heat cycle.
 If they do catch her in heat, queens are reluctant to elicit the male's attention, resulting in few copulations and missed ovulation.